 “Well… Grace.”
 There’s a certain sadness about the eyes.

 His eyes—what color are his eyes?
 Are they black?

 “Just fine, shuge.”

 “Well… Okay.”
-Already she’s running out of subjects.
+Already she’s running out of subjects, lost.
 The silence, the gaps, and the dizziness—it’s here again.
-Again, too, she’s lost in a flurry of observations: she notices he’s left-handed, which somehow makes him vulnerable.
-She notices his hand has a sort-of shake, a tremor, and his forearm: is that a tattoo?
+Again, too, she’s lost in observations: He’s left-handed, which makes him somehow vulnerable.
+His hand has a sort-of shake, a tremor, and his forearm: is that a tattoo?

 “What’s it like?”

 “What’s what like?”